he-yang/Excel-to-JSON/source/pricing.md

 You can cancel your subscription at any time.
 After the current billing cycle ends, you will no longer have access to the pro features.

 [https://billing.stripe.com/p/login/5kQ4gyadZ7p22JY3V83Je00](https://billing.stripe.com/p/login/5kQ4gyadZ7p22JY3V83Je00)

+## Aftersale services

+You can contact us via email at he.yang@wtsolutions.cn for any questions or concerns.
+We will try our best to respond you within 24 hours, but not later than 72 hours.
+Please include your `Pro Code` in the email if your question is related to your subscription.